 For everybody who is in a seasonal business, restocking products and employing short-term workers before the hectic season can be challenging.
 Working capital loans are ideal for covering these annual expenses as well as increasing your pre-season selling to bring in more income.

 6 – Cover Seasonal Shortfalls

 Seasonal small companies experience slowdowns in cashflow and when access to working capital is limited they can struggle to stay open.
 Finding a solution for business funding is a useful tool to make sure your cash flow continues during the off-season.
-A working capital loan enables your businesses to cover ongoing expenses such as rent, insurance, taxes, utilities, and wages.
+A working capital loan enables your businesses to cover ongoing expenses such as rent, insurance, taxes, tax debt, utilities, and wages.

 7 – Launch a Marketing Campaign